lambet6/CM3070-Final-Project/USER_STORIES.md

 - **Story**: As a user, I want to define up to 7 goals with weekly hour targets, so I can focus on long-term objectives (e.g., Fitness, Learning).
 - **Acceptance Criteria**:
   1. Each goal has a name/title and an hours-per-week target.
-  2. The goals screen lists all current goals, hours planned vs. hours scheduled.
+  2. The goals screen lists all current goals and hours target.
+  3. If I try to create a goal without a title, I see an error message "Goal title cannot be empty".
+  4. If I enter zero or negative hours, I see an error message "Hours must be greater than zero".
+  5. If I enter more than 168 hours (total hours in a week), I see an error message "Hours cannot exceed 168".
+  6. The save button is disabled until all validation errors are resolved.
+  7. Error messages appear immediately after I finish editing a field, not just when I try to save.

-### Suggest Scheduling for Goals
+### Goal Scheduling

-- **Story**: As a user, I want the app to suggest times in my calendar to fulfill goal hours, so I’m more likely to follow through.
+- **Story**: As a user, I want to be able to schedule time into my calendar for these goals.
 - **Acceptance Criteria**:
-  1. The system checks free time slots in the weekly calendar.
-  2. For each goal, the user can accept or reject suggested blocks, which become scheduled events.
-  3. Suggestions respect existing tasks and calendar events.
+  1. The user can create calendar events from the goal screen for each goal.
+  2. Goal events can be one-time or recurring.
+  3. Goal events appear in both the app calendar and device calendar.

 ---